2022–23 Huddersfield Town A.F.C. season

-The 2022–23 season is the 114th season in the existence of Huddersfield Town A.F.C. and the club's fourth consecutive season in the EFL Championship.
-In addition to the league, they will also compete in the 2022–23 FA Cup and the 2022–23 EFL Cup.
+The 2022–23 season was the 114th season in the existence of Huddersfield Town and the club's fourth consecutive season in the EFL Championship.
+In addition to the league, they also competed in the FA Cup and the EFL Cup.

 Carlos Corberán resigned as Head Coach on 7 July, just 22 days before the start of the season, with Danny Schofield replacing him as the new Head Coach, but he was relieved of his duties on 14 September 2022, following a run of 1 win in their opening 8 league games.
 He would be replaced two weeks later by Hertha BSC assistant coach Mark Fotheringham, who signed a deal until June 2025 with the Terriers, but he was sacked on 8 February 2023, following a poor run of form.
 Neil Warnock would return to manage the Terriers 30 years after originally being appointed as their manager, signing a short-term contract on 13 February, and officially taking charge 3 days later.